Jiihaa/pws-helpers/README.md

 # Find VMs that support ephemeral OS disks with at least 2 NICs
 .\Get-AvailableVMs.ps1 -EphemeralOSDisk $true -Mode min -NICs 2

+# Show only VMs that are available for deployment in West Europe
+.\Get-AvailableVMs.ps1 -Region "westeurope" -Available $true

 # Show only the latest VM versions across all families
 .\Get-AvailableVMs.ps1 -Latest
 ```

 ### Output

-- **Windows**: Results displayed in interactive GridView
+- **Windows**: Results displayed in interactive GridView with availability counter in title
 - **macOS/Linux**: Results displayed as formatted table in terminal
+- **Availability Counter**: Shows "Available x/y VM sizes matching criteria" before results

-The output includes VM name, cores, memory, IOPS, and feature support columns to help you make informed decisions about VM sizing.
+The output includes VM name, cores, memory, IOPS, feature support columns, and deployment availability status to help you make informed decisions about VM sizing.